tsackton/taelgarverse/docs/people/lizardfolk/elazar.md

 ![Elazar Portrait](../../assets/elazar-portrait.png){align="right"; width="400"}A lizardfolk man in the prime of his life, a prophet, seer, and spirit guide who has deeply felt visions and exceptional perception into the spirit realms.
 A bit of an outcast in his village, seen as someone who sees trouble in everything.

-- 1748 DR. Elazar began to acquire a reputation as far-sighted and wise, after he warned of the troubles of the [Azta Lekua](<../../gazetteer/faraway-places/azta-lekua.md>).
-- Sep 30, 1748 DR. Elazar met [Kenzo](<../pcs/dunmar-fellowship/kenzo.md>) when [Kenzo](<../pcs/dunmar-fellowship/kenzo.md>) appeared in [Orekatu](<../../gazetteer/faraway-places/orekatu.md>).
-Taught [Kenzo](<../pcs/dunmar-fellowship/kenzo.md>) the lizardfolk language and introduced him to lizardfolk spiritual practices over the next month.